Last Updated on

 According to the world-renowned author and professor Carol Dweck, it has more to do with an individual’s mindset or beliefs about themselves, rather than about how smart they are or how hard working someone is.

-Of course working hard is a prerequisite to success, but only to a point.
-However, if your self-belief or theory about yourself is filled with negativity or an idea that says you cannot do something because you are not ‘smart’ enough, no amount of ‘hard work’ is going to bring you into success in life.
+Working hard is certainly a prerequisite to success, but only to a point.
+If you have a negative belief about yourself, like the idea that you cannot do something because you are not ‘smart’ enough, no amount of hard work is going to bring you success in life.

 Who is Carol Dweck?

-Dweck is a psychologist who has done extensive research over the last 30 years on the cause and effect of how one’s thoughts catapult them into being successful or lead them on the path of feeling inadequate and thereby failing to achieve their goals in life.
-She has, in a way, proven, “Success is 90% attitude and 10% hard work.”
+Dweck is a psychologist who has done extensive research over the last 30 years on the cause and effect of how one’s thoughts catapult them into success or inadequacy.
+The path people choose, according to Dweck, has a lot more to do with attitude and perceptions of ourselves.

-A Professor of psychology at Stanford University, she has a Ph.D. from Yale and has taught at some of the most prestigious colleges around the country, including Columbia University and Harvard University of Illinois.
-Her book, “Self-Theories Their Role in Motivation, Personality and Development” was awarded Book of The Year in 1999 by the World Education Federation.
+As a professor of psychology at Stanford University, Dweck has a Ph.D. from Yale and has taught at some of the most prestigious colleges around the country, including Columbia and Harvard Universities.
+Her book, Self-Theories: Their Role in Motivation, Personality, and Development was awarded Book of The Year in 1999 by the World Education Federation.

-The second view is the ‘incremental view’.
+The second view is the ‘incremental view.’
 This belief treats intelligence as malleable, fluid and constantly changeable.
-Those who have this mindset find fulfillment from the learning/growing process itself, they also see the potential for prospects to continually lead to better opportunities.
-They don’t focus on what the outcome says about them – but what can be achieved from taking part in an endeavor.
+Those who hold this view find fulfillment from the learning/growing process itself and also see the potential for prospects to continually lead to better opportunities.
+They don’t focus on what the outcome says about them, but what can be achieved from taking part in an endeavor.